-The following table lists our principal properties by location, general character and use as of October 31, 2023.
+The following table lists our principal properties by location, general character and use as of October 31, 2024.

 Location Character and Use of Property

 Executive Offices

 Houston, Texas Executive corporate office

 North American Fenestration Segment

 Akron, Ohio Segment executive office and R&D facility

 Rice Lake, Wisconsin Fenestration products

 Cambridge, Ohio Flexible spacer, solar adhesives and custom compound mixing

-Richmond, Kentucky Vinyl and composite extrusions

 Kent, Washington Vinyl and composite extrusions

 European Fenestration Segment

 Denby, United Kingdom Vinyl and composite extrusions

-Heinsberg, Germany Flexible spacer
+Heinsberg, Germanyc Flexible spacer

 North American Cabinet Components Segment

 St. Cloud, Minnesota Hardwood doors and components for kitchen and bath

+Tyman Segment

+Owatonna, Minnesota Fenestration products

+Juarez, Mexico Fenestration products

+Statesville, NC Fenestration products

+Wolverhampton, United Kingdom Fenestration products

+Budrio, Italy Fenestration products

-^{} These locations are leased as of October 31, 2023.
+\ These locations are leased as of October 31, 2024.

-In addition to the locations identified above, our North American Fenestration Segment maintains 14 additional facilities for the manufacture and distribution of fenestration, spacer and extrusion products within the continental U.S., our European Fenestration Segment maintains one additional location for the production of spacer in the U.K., and our North American Cabinet Components Segment maintains 11 locations to manufacture hardwood doors and other wood components for kitchen and bath cabinets.
-See Note 1, "Nature of Operations, Basis of Presentation and Significant Accounting Policies - Restructuring," to the accompanying consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+In addition to the locations identified above, our North American Fenestration Segment maintains 13 additional facilities for the manufacture and distribution of fenestration, spacer and extrusion products within the continental U.S., our European Fenestration Segment maintains two additional locations for the production of spacers in the U.K., our North American Cabinet Components Segment maintains 10 additional locations to manufacture hardwood doors and other wood components for kitchen and bath cabinets, and our Tyman Segment maintains 12 additional locations to manufacture fenestration and commercial access products.

 We believe our operating properties are in good condition and well maintained, and are generally suitable and adequate to carry on our business.
-In fiscal 2023, on a consolidated basis, our facilities operated at approximately 54% of machine capacity.
+In fiscal 2024, on a consolidated basis, our facilities operated at approximately 51% of machine capacity.
 This capacity utilization is subject to variability by product line, seasonality, location, labor shortages and supply chain interruptions.